anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The following list describes the on-site components in the target domain of the pledge shown in {{uc1figure}}.

-* Join Proxy: same functionality as described in BRSKI {{RFC8995}}.
+* Join Proxy: same functionality as described in BRSKI {{RFC8995, Section 4}}

 * Domain Registrar including RA, LRA, or Enrollment Proxy: in BRSKI-AE, the domain registrar has mostly the same functionality as in BRSKI, namely to facilitate the communication of the pledge with the MASA and the PKI.
-  Yet there are two generalizations.
+  Yet there are two generalizations:

-  The registrar MAY offer different enrollment protocols.
+  1. The registrar MAY offer different enrollment protocols.
 For supporting this, the URI scheme for addressing the domain registrar is generalized (see {{addressing}}).

-  The registrar MAY also delegate (part of) its certificate enrollment support to a separate system.
+  2. The registrar MAY also delegate (part of) its certificate enrollment support to a separate system.
 That is, alternatively to having full RA functionality, the registrar may act as a local registration authority (LRA) or just as an enrollment proxy.